 However, with perpetual demand for shorter turnaround time and higher shipment volumes, it is imperative that logistics companies utilize their capacity in a more effective and efficient manner.
 FarEye’s vehicle routing software can help them achieve by providing dynamic fleet management.

-This means that the information such as vehicle type and capacity utilisation, number of shipments that has to be delivered in a specific area, available number of riders etc. is taken into considerations while planning the optimal route plans, simultaneously.
-It also takes into consideration the preferred time-slots and allows personalisation of deliveries while routing the rider to the customer location.
+This means that the information such as vehicle type and capacity utilization, number of shipments that have to be delivered in a specific area, the available number of riders etc. is taken into considerations while planning the optimal route plans, simultaneously.
+It also takes into consideration the preferred time-slots and allows personalization of deliveries while routing the rider to the customer location.

-The interactive route map embedded in the vehicle routing software enables the manager as well as customer to track their shipment deliveries on real time basis with almost a zero-error estimated time of arrival.
-In case of any delivery failures, the manager gets SMS and real time notifications/alerts along with the reason for the failed attempts
+The interactive route map embedded in the vehicle routing software enables the manager as well as the customer to track their shipment deliveries on a real-time basis with almost a zero-error estimated time of arrival.
+In case of any delivery failures, the manager gets SMS and real-time notifications/alerts along with the reason for the failed attempts

-By having right software in place, the manager can also create different geofences that acts as a guide for auto routing his fleet.
+By having right software in place, the manager can also create different geofences that act as a guide for auto-routing his fleet.
 For example, Geofencing refers to the areas that should not be clubbed when creating routes.
 However, these are not static fences.
 The manager has rights to combine multiple geofences dynamically to optimize volume and load during a particular time period.